icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [nargs](https://github.com/alexkohler/nargs) — Finds unused arguments in function declarations.

+- [OSV-Scanner](https://osv.dev/) — Vulnerability scanner written in Go which uses the data provided by OSV.dev.
+Developed by Google to scan dependencies across multiple languages and package managers for known vulnerabilities.
+Supports container scanning, license scanning, and guided remediation.
+Works with lockfiles, SBOMs, and container images to identify security issues.

 - [prealloc](https://github.com/alexkohler/prealloc) — Finds slice declarations that could potentially be preallocated.

 - [Reviewdog](https://github.com/haya14busa/reviewdog) — A tool for posting review comments from any linter in any code hosting service.